mrzaazhar/React-App-with-Full-CI-CD-Pipeline-on-AWS-GitHub-CodePipeline-S3/README.md

 ## 💡 Introduction

 Hi there.
 This project is my first ever cloud project.
 This project demonstrates a complete **production-ready CI/CD pipeline** built on AWS, designed to automate every step from code commit to global content delivery.
-I created a static website using react (for practice purposes).
+I created a static website using react (Learn React).
 This project is my first practical skill that i applied after few weeks diving in cloud technologies theories.
 The key highlight of this project is the CI/CD pipeline that i created to help developers smoothly deliver updates, testing and deploy automatically.

 ---